Most pregnant women who carry group B streptococcus (GBS) bacteria have healthy babies.

 It's estimated between 2 and 4 women in every 10 in the UK carries GBS in their digestive system or vagina.

 Around the time of labour and birth, many babies come into contact with GBS.
 Most are unaffected, but a small number can become infected and very unwell.

 If a baby develops GBS infection in the first week after birth, it's known as early-onset GBS infection.

 - being floppy and unresponsive

 - grunting when breathing, or working hard to breathe when you look at their chest or tummy

 - a high or low temperature

-- fast or slow heart rates
+- very fast or slow heart rate

-- fast or slow breathing rates
+- very fast or slow breathing

 What complications can GBS infection cause?